marcopernpruner/eudi-wallet-it-docs/docs/en/trust.rst

    * - **Claim**
      - **Description**
      - **Required**
-   * - **constraints**
-     - JSON Object that describes the trust evaluation mechanisms bounds.
-It MUST contain the attribute **max_path_length** that defines the maximum number of Intermediates between a Leaf and the Trust Anchor.
-     - |check-icon|
    * - **trust_mark_issuers**
      - JSON Array that defines which Federation authorities are considered trustworthy for issuing specific Trust Marks, assigned with their unique identifiers.